costafabio/google-places-poc/README.md

 ## App install

-Grab the APK from ./app/build/outputs/apk/debug/app-debug.apk and install to your device using ADB:
+Grab the APK from ./extras/google-places-poc.apk and install to your device using ADB:

 ```
-adb install app-debug.apk
+adb install google-places-poc.apk
 ```